 - 4 boneless, skinless chicken breast halves (1 1/2 - 2 lbs. total)

 - 1 teaspoon grated fresh ginger plus ¼ cup julienned fresh ginger (see How to Peel, Chop, and Grate Ginger)

-- 4 teaspoons grapeseed oil or other high flash point oil such as canola oil
+- 4 teaspoons canola oil or rice bran oil (or other high smoke point oil)

 - 2 teaspoons white-wine vinegar